ipatch/homebrew-us-05/freecad/README.md

 **TL;R**

-I was using FreeCAD _fc_ the other day and was distracted / annoyed by the title bar containing the window decorators / decorations on macOS. (yes, yes I know can use a different _wm_ that does display window decorators, but I'm not that advantageous at the moment)  I always look at these bars and think what a waste of space, and have noticed certain apps, Alacritty let me disable it altogether, and other apps, VS Code & Vilvaldi integrate title bar with other UI components quite seemlessly a la how Xcode does it.
+I was using FreeCAD _fc_ the other day and was distracted / annoyed by the title bar containing the window decorators / decorations on macOS. (yes, yes I know I can use a different _wm_ that does not display window decorators, but I'm not that advantageous at the moment)  I always look at these bars and think what a waste of space (ideally the window decorators and menu bar (the bar containing the workbench drop down menu could coexist within the same bar)).
+I have noticed certain apps, _Alacritty_ lets me disable it _the title bar containing window decorators_ altogether, and other apps, _VS Code_ & _Vilvaldi_ integrate title bar with other UI components quite seemlessly a la how Xcode does it.
+I have since learned these custom "bars" are commonly referred to as _client side decorators_ from my understanding.

 Compiling FreeCAD from source has been on the back of my mind a little while now, and since I've been messing around with it more often than not lately (3d printing).
 I mean how difficult could it be to compile _fc_ from source on macOS 🐇🕳 .

 1. see what instructions are available in the github README TODO:add link
 2. find link to external _fc_ wiki
-3. work through instructions TODO:add link
+3. work through macOS build instructions on _fc_ wiki TODO:add link
 4. discover a homebrew tap for installing _fc_ using brew ADDLINK
 5. realize the tap hasn't been updated in a while, browse the formula files to see how their building _fc_
 6. install all the deps from the tap